Work or Play? : Golf, we apologize…it’s not you, it’s us.

 Those reasons suggest golf itself is the problem; but the problem isn’t golf … it’s us.
 With the way most of us now structure our days, weeks and months, we’ve forgotten a very important piece of the puzzle: ourselves.

 The USGA will host its 2nd annual Play 9 Day this summer.
 It’s an initiative aimed at golfers who don’t feel they have time for 18 holes.
 Is your hand raised like mine is right now?
 Thought so.
 Nine is more than fine.
 Nine is the only thing that keeps your family from throwing your clothes out on the front lawn.
-Who the heck has all day to play golf?
+Speaking of lawns, I don’t even have the time to tend to it.
+Luckily I caught a break last week just in time when the lawn aerator I got from Best of Machinery came.
+But then again, who the heck has all day to play golf?

 Well, actually, that’s a good question.
 A lot of us should.
 Not every day.
 Not all the time.
 But sometimes, we should.
 And we don’t.
 Americans are THE most overworked, overstressed people IN.
 THE.
 WORLD.
 We work longer hours, vacation less, put kids in daycare more … than anyone, anywhere.
 That, my good friends, is called a problem.
 Not just a golf problem, a life problem.